Presentation Slides

 In the discussion of results, a total of 244 primary studies were initially found, and ultimately 5 studies, which included 541 participants, were analyzed in the review.
 It was found that aromatherapy with lavender reduced labor pain in the active phase of childbirth.
 Overall, the clinical trials were of moderate quality and combinatory.
 Importantly, the use of lavender in aromatherapy led to a notable difference in labor pain between the aromatherapy groups and control groups.
 This finding suggests the potential of lavender aromatherapy as a useful tool for pain relief during labor.

-A published in 2018 in the journal Nursing and Midwifery Studies found that Inhalation aromatherapy with Boswellia Carterii essential oil can significantly reduce labor pain intensity in nulliparous women.
+A Randomised Controlled Trial published in 2018 in the journal Nursing and Midwifery Studies found that Inhalation aromatherapy with Boswellia Carterii essential oil can significantly reduce labor pain intensity in nulliparous women.
 In this randomized controlled trial, 126 nulliparous women were split into two groups — an aromatherapy group and a placebo group.
 A piece of gauze was soaked with Boswellia Carterii essential oil diluted in normal saline for the aromatherapy group and was attached to the collar of each woman in this group.
 This intervention was repeated at 30-minute intervals up to a cervical dilation of 10 centimeters.
 The placebo group intervention mirrored those of the aromatherapy group but used only normal saline on the gauze.
 The intensity of labor pain was assessed before the intervention and at certain cervical dilation stages using a numeric pain rating scale.

 The results revealed that the aromatherapy group experienced significantly less labor pain compared to the placebo group at all tracked stages of cervical dilation.
 It was found that Boswellia Carterii essential oil can indeed mitigate labor pain when used in inhalation aromatherapy.
 No significant differences were observed concerning the 1 and 5 minute Apgar scores across both groups.